 A general guideline is to only apply for one Amex card every 5 days and 2 cards every 90 days.

 However, the “once in a lifetime” welcome offer applies to the Business Platinum Card.
 You won’t qualify for the bonus offer if you have already earned it for this card.
-Also, American Express states they may consider your previous Amex credit card history and other factors to determine your welcome offer eligibility.
+Also, American Express states they may consider your previous Amex card history and other factors to determine your welcome offer eligibility.

 These terms don’t affect your approval odds, but you should make your best effort to apply if you qualify for the bonus offer.

 Get Another Card First?

-If you have a limited credit card history, a credit score below 740, or both, you might consider getting another American Express credit card first.
+If you have a limited card history, a credit score below 740, or both, you might consider getting another American Express card first.

-This is only one of the best American Express business credit cards you can get.
+This is only one of the best American Express business cards.
 If you have another Amex business card first, it can let you prequalify for the Business Platinum Card.

-For example, The Blue Business® Plus Credit Card from American Express doesn’t charge an annual fee (See Rates & Fees) and earns 2x Membership Rewards points on the first $50,000 spent annually on everyday business purchases (then 1x points).
-Similarly, the American Express Blue Business Cash™ Card earns 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
-It also doesn’t have an annual fee (See Rates & Fees).
-Learn more about the Amex Blue Business credit cards.
+For example, The Blue Business® Plus Credit Card from American Express has a $0 annual fee (See Rates & Fees) and earns 2x Membership Rewards® points on the first $50,000 spent annually on everyday business purchases (then 1x points).

 As a current American Express cardholder, it’s possible that Amex will do a soft credit pull.
 This is a penalty-free way to see if you qualify for the Business Platinum Card.